 When a UI claimant comes to a GLBMW!
-Service Center, the ES agents will verify the claimant has entered a profile onto Pure Michigan Talent Connect.
+Service Center or meeds with staff virtually, the ES agents will verify the claimant has entered a profile onto Pure Michigan Talent Connect.
 If they have not entered their profile, the agent will advise them to do so and offer to assist, if the claimant would like help.
 The agent will encourage them to post their resume, as well.
 Whether the profile is updated before the visit, or at the MWSC, the agent will view the claimants online profile and then electronically transmit the claimants validated registration data into the OSMIS.